 • Where will I stay while my parent is in rehab?

-Older children may be able to stay at home with the supervision of older siblings or caring family members.
-Other times, you will have to stay with friends or family members while your parent receives the treatment they need.
+• Older children may be able to stay at home with the supervision of older siblings or caring family members.
+Other times, you must stay with friends or family members while your parent receives the necessary treatment.
 This change will cause a disruption, but it will help stop the ongoing disruption of addiction.

 • Will I be allowed to visit my parent in rehab?

-You will most likely be able to visit your parent, but maybe not at first.
+• You will likely be able to visit your parent, but maybe not at first.
 At the beginning of treatment, many rehabs work to separate people from their home environment so they can focus on recovery.
 During this early phase, contact with family members may be restricted.
-Over time, though, parents will be able to phone their loved ones and family visits can occur.
+Over time, parents can phone their loved ones and have family visits.

 Resources for Children of Alcoholics

-Luckily, many groups and organizations see the struggle that children of alcoholics face each day.
-Helpful resources for children of alcoholics include:
+Luckily, many groups and organizations see the struggle that children with parents with alcohol addiction face each day.
+Helpful resources include:

-If someone you love is struggling with an alcohol addiction, The Recovery Village at Baptist Health can help.
+If someone you love is struggling with alcohol addiction, The Recovery Village at Baptist Health can help.
 Contact us today to learn more about treatment programs that can work well for your family’s situation.
+We’re located in Lake Worth, Florida, and offer a range of treatment options, including inpatient, partial hospitalization and intensive outpatient care.

 FAQ